-Balance as of of
+Balance as of

-(in thousands) ľ May 2, 2021 January 31, 2021
+(in thousands) Augus August 1, 2021 January 31, 2021

-Interest rate swap agreement \$ 811 \$ 849
+Interest rate swap agreement \$ 855 \$ 849

-Total accrued liabilities \$ 811 \$ 849
+Total accrued liabilities \$ 855 \$ 849

-Interest rate swap agreement \$ 606 \$ 933
+Interest rate swap agreement \$ 463 \$ 933

-Total other long-term liabilities \$ 606 \$ 933
+Total other long-term liabilities \$ 463 \$ 933

 During the fourth quarter of fiscal year 2021, the Company entered into an economic hedge program that uses total return swap contracts to hedge the market risk associated with the unfunded portion of the Company's deferred compensation liability.
 The total return swap contracts generally have a duration of one month and are rebalanced and re-hedged at the end of each monthly term.
 While the total returns swap contracts are treated as economic hedges, the Company has not designated them as hedges for accounting purposes.
 The total return swap contracts are measured at fair value and recognized in the Balance Sheets in "Accrued Liabilities" if the instruments are in a loss position and in "Other Current Assets" if the instruments are in a gain position.
 Unrealized gains and losses, as well as realized gains and losses for settlements, on the total return swap contracts are recognized in "Selling, general and administrative expenses" in the Statements of Income.
-As of May 2, 2021 and January 31, 2021, the notional values of the total return swap contracts were \$14.9 million and \$11.9 million, respectively, and the fair value resulted in a liability balance of \$0.01 million and \$0.2 million, respectively.
-The net gain recognized in earnings on the total return swap contracts was \$1.0 million for the three months ended May 2, 2021.
+As of August 1, 2021, the notional value of the total return swap contracts was \$15.8 million and the fair value resulted in an asset balance of \$0.2 million.
+As of January 31, 2021, the notional value of the total return swap contracts was \$15.8 million and the fair value resulted in a liability balance of \$0.2 million.
+The net gain recognized in earnings on the total return swap contracts was \$0.6 million and \$1.6 million for the three and six months ended August 1, 2021, respectively.